PhilippPro/OOBCurve/README.md

 Supported random forest packages are `randomForest` and `ranger` and trained models of these packages with the `train` function of `mlr`.
 Available measures can be looked up on the mlr [tutorial page](http://mlr-org.github.io/mlr-tutorial/release/html/measures/index.html).

+The main function is `OOBCurve` that calculates the out-of-bag curve depending on the number of trees.
+In the newest version with the `OOBCurvePars` function out-of-bag curves can also be calculated for mtry, sample.fraction and min.node.size for the ranger package.

 Installation:

 ```R